ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

+###seperate bin files updated saturday 26 februari 2022 added countdown off timer
-BIN files Sunday 20 february 2022
+older combined BIN file Sunday 20 february 2022 have to start windows to combine, do not know how to do it in linux

 # Program the ESP8266 with a simple tool
 # For normal People